gitDanilo/RE2Tool/README.md

 ## Installing

-Copy RE2Tool/x64/Release/RE2Tool.dll to game the game folder as dinput8.dll.
+Copy RE2Tool/x64/Release/RE2Tool.dll to the game folder as dinput8.dll.

 ## How to use